-Parker’s Records and Comics uses the following meticulous grading scale to assess the condition of each LP and 45 in our inventory, so customers can shop and purchase used records and old albums from us with confidence.
+Parker’s Records and Comics uses the following meticulous grading scale to assess the condition of each 45 in our inventory, so customers can shop and purchase used records from us with confidence.

 Sealed: This is a record that is still in its original shrinkwrap and has never been opened or played.
 It loks like it came right off of the store shelf yesterday, and is usually unblemished in any way.